chumnend/capitalize/README.md

 # Capitalize
-A package for capitalizing a given string.
+A package for capitalizing letters.
 This is my first published npm pacakge, created for me to experiment with the process.

 ## Installation